Routine use cases

 Full context before the next step

 This article keeps the claim modest and the next step visible.
-"A practical way to fit face yoga into eye-area comfort sessions" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine fit: eye area comfort sessions" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "A practical way to fit face yoga into eye-area comfort sessions", the practical question is smaller than the headline.
-In a weekly review where the useful signal is habit context, not a verdict, "A practical way to fit face yoga into eye-area comfort sessions" is usually a practical decision rather than a promise hunt.
+For "Routine fit: eye area comfort sessions", the practical question is smaller than the headline.
+In a weekly review where the useful signal is habit context, not a verdict, "Routine fit: eye area comfort sessions" is usually a practical decision rather than a promise hunt.
 The reader is trying to use official Orena facts when the product question matters, so the first move should be observable: pause when pressure, pain, or irritation appears.
-If that choice makes the next session easier to repeat for "A practical way to fit face yoga into eye-area comfort sessions", the article has.
+If that choice makes the next session easier to repeat for "Routine fit: eye area comfort sessions", the article has done its job.
+If "Routine fit: eye area comfort sessions" only creates more searching, pause.

 Section 2